David Greene (journalist): Career

 In 2005, Greene joined NPR and continued to cover the Bush White House.
-From 2010-12, he was a foreign correspondent for NPR based in Moscow, and in 2012 joined Morning Edition.
+From 2010 to 2012, he was a foreign correspondent for NPR based in Moscow, and in 2012 joined Morning Edition.
 His reporting from Moscow, including a return in 2013 to travel the Trans-Siberian Railway, led to his first book, Midnight in Siberia, in 2014.

 In 2011, Greene received the Daniel Schorr Journalism Prize for his work in Tripoli during the Arab Spring.

 Greene announced his retirement from NPR in October 2020, with his last Morning Edition broadcast being on December 29, 2020.

 Personal life

 Greene's mother was an associate professor of psychology at Franklin & Marshall College in Lancaster, Pennsylvania for 17 years, and died in 2006.
 David Greene received an honorary doctorate from the college in 2008, where he spoke at the college's commencement and celebrated his mother's life and career.

 Greene is married to Rose Previte, who grew up in Ada, Ohio.
 They married in 2007.
 In 2014, she opened the "Compass Rose" restaurant in Washington, D.C., where they live.